Research

 Key Results

-- Noah-MP for Heterogeneous urban environments (HUE), with differing land-cover distributions was ran in Milwaukee, WI for different common greening implementations.
+- Noah-MP for Heterogeneous Urban Environments (HUE), with differing land-cover distributions was ran in Milwaukee, WI for different common greening implementations.

 - Sensitivity analysis showed that greening practices can enhance infiltration while also enhancing the soil water consumption through larger Evapotranspiration.